What are the benefits of buying a food box subscription?

 - We write the foods and the amounts to take on a blackboard and you fill your own bag or box accordingly, ticking off your name from the subscriber list.

-- After much thought and discussion we have discontinued the second pick-up location (Fairfield) effective 2017 in order to concentrate our resources on the farm pick-up.
+- After much thought and discussion we discontinued the second pick-up location (Fairfield) effective 2017 in order to concentrate our resources on the farm pick-up.
 (Maybe a friend or neighbour would like to go in on a food box with you..?)

 What happens If I can’t make it to pick up my food box?